alexhunsley/libre-method-json-place-notation/README.md

 Sometimes all you want is a very flat source of data that lets you get on with your main task (even if that involves some repetition in the data).

-That's what Libre Method aims to provide: flat structures (basically lists) of CSV and JSON method data, which includes well formed method names and place notation.
+That's what Libre Method aims to provide: very simple flat structures (basically lists) of CSV and JSON method data.